greganswer/lessons/ruby/tdd_provider_by_state/README.md

-First install the gems by executing the following:
+First fork and clone the repo locally.
+Then install the gems by executing the following:

     bundle